LadySaedie/ladysaedie.github.io/_posts/2018-03-18-heroic-steps.md

 he moved with grit and guts;
 the soldier surviving.

-And I beheld the dauntless indomitable fortitude of heroic steps.
+And I beheld the dauntless, indomitable fortitude of heroic steps.